 We went on a tour of the Rhodedendrum gardens with Aunt Kathy and Uncle Rod.
 The flowers were gorgeous and Kathy and Rod are always a blast to hang out with.

 We hung out with some Peace Corps People Thursday night and went to Last Thursday.
 Last Thursday is when artists and enterprising eclectics line a street (don’t remember which one) selling their wares.
 This happens on the (ready for it?) last Thursday of every month.
-We did some hoola-hooping and bought buttons:
+We did some hoola-hooping and bought b

 And then it seemed, as quickly as it had begun, I was back on a plane to El Salvador.
 I was relieved to be able to land okay as there had been a tropical storm warning.
 The hurricane that hit Costa Rica and Nicaragua was “only” a tropical storm by the time it got here.
 So, the rain is officially here, kicking off another moldy-never-dry-clothing season.